 Chinese herbalism can seem complicated and overwhelming to those of us who aren't acupuncturists or TCM docs.
-But, there are some Chinese herbs to use every day that are inexpensive, widely available and gentle enough to be used much like food so that your body can assimilate their nutritive powers in natural, low-risk way.
+But, there are some Chinese herbs to use every day that are inexpensive, widely available and gentle enough to be used much like food so that your body can assimilate their nutritive powers in a natural, low-risk way.
 Using them as food instead of medicine, the effects of these everyday herbs are harmonizing and nourishing over the long-term.
 They are hydrating, so they are great for the skin and full of phytochemicals and antioxidants that are good for energy and longevity.

 HERBS FOR THE SEASONS

 Seasonal herbs can provide a counterbalance for the body to the more extreme outdoor temperatures.
 These special Chinese herbs can provide warm thermal or cooling energies to help protect you from environmental stresses and extreme weather that can cause stress on the body.

 Favorite Seasonal Herbs: For hot weather -- Ye Ju Hua (Chrysanthemum flower), Xia Ku Cao (Prunella) and Jin Yin Hua (Honeysuckle).
 For cold weather -- Gan Jiang (Ginger), Rou Gui (Cinnamon bark) and Ding Xiang (Cloves) in cold weather.